krish-e/Food-buddy/README.md

 The user can be careless with their inputs as the exceptions are being handled(for the most part) in this project.

-Ultimately, the program would display the restaurants' name, rating(out of 5), phone number, cuisines, and cost for 2 persons.
+Ultimately, the program would display the restaurants' names, rating(out of 5), phone number, cuisines, and cost for 2 persons.

 The program could be improved further with other preferences like multiple cuisines or dining/takeaway, etc., for which the data is already available in the CSV file.